gchq/Gaffer/store-implementation/parquet-store/README.md

 `getPOJOFromObjects` method should match the ordering of the leaf nodes in the Parquet schema, so in the example the raw_bytes is first and the cardinality is second.

+## Optimisations

+With Get operations there are optimisations performed to allow for the minimal number of files to be queried based on the inputs to the query.

+This means that you will get significant improvements if you can formulate your filters with the `Or` and `Not` filters as close to the leaves of the filter tree as possible.

+You will also gain significant improvements if you run two queried and merged/deduplicate the results locally rather than using an `Or` filter at the root of the filter tree.

 ## Troubleshooting

 When trying to filter a column you get `store.schema.ViewValidator ERROR  - No class type found for transient property